 When we fight our feelings with criticism or denial, they tend to grow stronger (or we just add more negative emotions on top of what we’re already experiencing).

 It’s okay to feel all the feelings right now; they aren’t YOU and they pass.
 Observe them without self-judgement (“Wow, I’m really sad right now”).
 Ground yourself by practicing that mindfulness exercise above; close your eyes and tune into your five senses.
 Breathe.
+Repeat as needed.
 It will pass on its own.
-Repeat as needed.
+The truth is, embracing growth often feels uncomfortable, but getting comfortable with discomfort is the first step towards healing.

 It’s tempting to let everything go when you are overwhelmed, routine is out the window, and resources are limited.
 So keep it simple.
 What are your top three self-care needs?

-Sleep, nutrition, physical exertion, creativity, social connection…these are just some examples.
+Sleep, nutrition, physical movement, creativity, social connection…these are just some examples.